Alison-Bateman/RNA-seq-Analysis-Final-Project-/submission_notes.md

 I can't commit everything to github, so please go to /fs/ess/PAS2880/users/bateman139/final_project in vscode to see the file organization and results.

+The R_analysis.qmd file is a continuation of the README into R studio.